 The committee chair may select committee members prior to the application deadline.
 However, in the event an application is submitted by the committee member’s chapter, that committee member shall be replaced.

-When all the nominations have been received, the chair will confirm the number of nominees and verify nominee eligibility year with the executive director.
+When all the nominations have been received, the chair will confirm the number of nominees and verify nominee eligibility year with the Executive Director.

 After nominees have been verified, copies of each nomination form, supporting documentation, award criteria and judging forms shall be sent to each committee member.
 Each committee member should judge the nominees prior to the full committee meeting.
 The most emphasis should be on the nominee’s involvement in WiNUP/EWRT.